apycazo/api-gateway/README.md

 By default, the api gateway will look for an authorization header on secured endpoints.
 All endpoints are secured by default when the gateway is active.
 To disable the security feature use the property `app.gatewayEnabled=false`.

-The required header is 'Authorization: Bearer <sessionKey>', where the session key can be requested through the register rest service.
+The required header is `Authorization: Bearer <sessionKey>`, where the session key can be requested through the register rest service.

 If a token is missing, expired or invalid, a `WWW-Authenticate` header is returned, indicating where can be obtained a new token.